vsahasrabudhe96/DigitClassificationOOP/README.md

 The above steps can be seen in preprocess.py

 ## MODEL BUILDING
--Created a local package for building the model
+- Created a local package for building the model
--Built the model using Keras and Tensorflow
+- Built the model using Keras and Tensorflow

 ![Alt text](network.gv_1.png?raw=true "Title")